 One of the most common questions that individuals ask in regards to their assault case is if their charge is a misdemeanor or a felony.
 Chances are if you have to go to a city court, then you are probably being charged with a misdemeanor.

-However, if the victim is a public official or police officer, a weapon was used, or there was serious bodily injury, assault can be charged as a felony.
-If you have to go to superior court, you are probably charged with a felony.
+However, if the victim of the alleged assault was a public official or police officer, some sort of weapon was used, or there was serious bodily injury, assault can be charged as a felony.
+Having said this, if you have to go to superior court, you are likely being charged with a felony.